 Most students hope they can speak English fluently.
 Although they have the desire to participate in speaking tasks in EFL classes, EFL teachers describe their response to these tasks as “Not good”.
 There might be some factors demotivate them.
 Here are the main four factors that discourage them from participating in speaking exercises.

 1. Fear of making mistakes:

 Speaking skills are often neglected because of large classes in some places.
 There, students have little chance to practice speaking in class.
-This leads to the result that speaking skills of most students are low.
+This leads to the result that the speaking skills of most students are low.

 On the other hand, the fear of “losing face” prevents students from speaking in class.
 For many English learners, they believe if they make mistakes or fail to find suitable words to express themselves, they will lose face.
 To protect themselves from being laughed at, they are reluctant to speak.
 So they rotate in a vicious circle: the less they speak, the less they improve their speaking skills, and the more they are afraid of speaking.

 The dominating speaking tasks according to the communicative approach aim to enable students to cope, in the target language, with typical situations in school and work environments as well as in ordinary life.
 Most of these tasks require students to role-play and learn dialogues according to given situations or topics.
 Students often complain that they have been repeatedly asked to introduce their families or schools, talk about their hobbies or favorite studies, make dialogues on topics such as job interviews, meeting visitors or shopping.
 These “practical” topics and situations provide little space for students to imagine and create.
 Therefore, dialogues on these situational topics are hard to develop in depth and width.
 Students tend to lose interest in what they learn if they find they make little progress and say repeatedly what they have learned.